Dieser Artikel ist derzeit nur auf Englisch verfuegbar. Du siehst die englische Fallback-Version.

 Switching careers does not require a fake story.
 It requires clear transferability, proof, and targeting.

-Career switchers often undersell themselves by focusing on what they lack.
+Career switchers often undersell themselves by focusing on what they lack once you compare the parsed output with the version in your head.

-Recruiters need a clear bridge from past work to future contribution.
+Recruiters need a clear bridge from past work to future contribution and the failure is usually visible before you apply.

-That bridge is built through transferable outcomes, not generic ambition lines.
+That bridge is built through transferable outcomes, not generic ambition lines because the first pass rewards clarity, not decoration.

 The career-switch resume formula